Equilevel algebras: Completeness of the list of equilevel subalgebras of codimension three in

-Let the support of the equilevel subalgebra $\F$ of codimension 3 consist of two points $A$ and $ B$.
-Let $\{\nu(t)\}$ be a family of matched 6-configurations used in the definition of $\F$, see \S~\ref{maindef}.
+Let the support of the equilevel subalgebra $\F$ of codimension three consist of two points $A$ and $ B$.
+Let $\{\nu(t)\}$ be a family of matched six-configurations used in the definition of $\F$, see \S~\ref{maindef}.
 Each point $\nu(t),$ $t>0$, defines an algebra of type $A_{i j}$ which can be depicted by a 3-chord diagram.
-When $t$ tends to $0$, these chords tend to a graph with two vertices $A, B$ and three edges.
-This graph can have only one of the five types shown in Fig.~\ref{grrphs} (up to a reordering of the vertices).
+As $t$ approaches $0$, these chords tend to a graph with two vertices $A, B$ and three edges.
+This graph can have only one of the five types shown in Fig.~\ref{grrphs} (up to reordering of the vertices).

 \unitlength=1.5mm

 Let us analyze the subalgebras that can occur at the limit point $\nu(0).$